 Whether you're a customer of Custom MMIC's today or not, we invite you to peruse this RF / microwave engineering and MMIC support page.
 Download our technical resources, use our design calculators, review our frequently asked questions, or submit a support question.
 We're here to help you take your microwave signal chain to the next level any way we can.
 (Some information requires one time registration which will keep you informed of anything new we add to our site).

 The requirement for only a positive bias supply for a GaAs MMIC amplifier greatly simplifies the design implementation.
 No negative supply nor complicated power up sequence circuitry is needed.
 Size weight and power (SWaP) are saved as a result.
 The great majority of Custom MMIC’s amplifier products require only a positive bias supply, often only a single supply with self-biasing.
-Please visit our search by band page and filter on positive bias to a see a complete list of positive bias solutions: www.custommmic.com/all-amplifiers/
+Please visit our search by band page and filter on positive bias to a see a complete list of positive bias solutions: www.custommmic.com/search-by-band/

 Custom MMIC has space heritage and has qualified several of its products per MIL-PRF-38534 Class K and MIL-PRF-38535 Class S. Most of the Custom MMIC product portfolio can be screened for use in space.
 To learn more visit custommmic.com/space-qualification